Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: DDC-AT

-$M^{adv}$ and $M^{clean}$ are obtained according to the ideal division rule in DDC-AT.
-We can use them as the ground truth to train $f_m$.
+\textbf{(c) Training.} $M^{adv}$ and $M^{clean}$ are obtained according to the ideal division rule in DDC-AT.
+We use them as the ground truth to train $f_m$.
 Repeating the whole process makes $f_m$ learn how to achieve ideal division for pixels automatically.
-The pipeline to obtain $M^{adv}$ and $M^{clean}$ is listed in Alg. \ref{alg1}.
-Such training is unsupervised where learning of $f_m$ does not need external supervised information.
+The algorithm to obtain $M^{adv}$ and $M^{clean}$ is summarized in Alg. \ref{alg1}.
+Note that learning of $f_m$ does not need external supervised information.

-In addition, since $\mathcal{B}$ will be turned into $\mathcal{A}$, they will be assigned into main branch $f_n$ progressively during training.
-Thus, the mask branch finally assigns all pixels into $f_n$, and the predicted mask has almost all zero values.
+\textbf{(d) Results.} $\mathcal{B}$ turns to $\mathcal{A}$ and is assigned into $f_n$ progressively during training.
+This process is explained in Sec. \ref{sec:fm}.
+Finally, almost all pixels are assigned into $f_n$, the decision boundary of $f_n$ tightly approaches that of the overall framework, and the predicted mask has almost all zero values.